molbrain/MORE-RNAseq/README.md

 ### Environment of developing this pipeline

+- CentOS linux (v7.5)
 - zsh (v5.0.2)
-- Java (1.8.0_191)
+- Java (1.8.0)
 - Perl (v5.16.3)
 - R (v3.5.1)

-You can use the environment via the Dockerfile.
+You can use the test environment via the Dockerfile.
 Please see the below.

 ## Usage